wenkokke/paper-prioritise-the-best-variation/lmcs/REBUTTAL-LETTER.md

   The authors: Following the operational semantics, sure, but it's not encoded in the term syntax.
 Your suggestion amounts to moving the side-condition to well-formedness of the term syntax.
   @elektra85: rephrase the above to make it clear and say it with more kindness.

 - P8, ”We no longer require that every child thread finishes by returning a terminated channel”: Doesn’t that have implications for linearity?

   The authors: It doesn't.
 In previous settings, each child thread returned its terminated channel to be closed by the "runtime system".
 In our setting, it is enforced by the type system that each child thread must close its terminated channel.

-- P8, middle of page, in (b): not sure how to parse this arrow/implication?

-  @wenkokke: Which?
-The composition of equality and reduction?
-  @elektra85: just say something, even if trial (add it below) The authors:

 - Fig2: rule T-Absurd would admit weakening, so is wrong.